muriteams/ergmito/cran-comments.md

   using RcppArmadillo I don't have much control on the size of it.
 Yet, I'm constantly working on reducing it's size.

-## Responses to CRAN comments:

-* Regarding usage of "dontrun": I've corrected as suggested, now the only dontrun we have is in a test that is expected to produce an error.

-* On the year of the LICENCE file, I've update it to 2020.